f5devcentral/f5-agility-labs-containers/docs/class5/module2/lab2.rst

 #.
 Test failover and make sure you can connect to the virtual.

-**Congratulations** for completing the HA clusterting setup.
+**Congratulations** for completing the HA clustering setup.
 Before moving to the next module cleanup the deployed resource:

 .. code-block:: console